-The largest gap between pole and second place on the grid at the Montreal track is 0.756 seconds, which is the amount of time Nelson Piquet took pole by for the 1984 event.
+The largest gap between pole and second place on the grid at the Montreal track is 1.244 seconds, which is the amount of time by which Max Verstappen secured pole at the 2023 Canadian Grand Prix.

 The smallest pole margin at this track is 0.013 seconds, which happened in 1997.
 The gap was also 0.01 seconds in 1978, when the timing system only ran to two decimal places.

-Pole has been decided by less than a tenth here on 16 occasions, including four times in the last eight Canadian Grands Prix.
+Pole has been decided by less than a tenth here on 16 occasions, including four times in the last nine Canadian Grands Prix.

 SATURDAY TO SUNDAY

-From 41 races at the track, the Grand Prix has been won from pole 20 times.
-The polesitter has finished on the podium 26 times, meaning there have been only six occasions where the polesitter has gone on to finish on the podium without taking the win.
+The polesitter has finished on the podium 27 times, meaning there have been only six occasions where the polesitter has gone on to finish on the podium without taking the win.

 The furthest back a victory at this circuit has come from is tenth on the grid.
 Jacques Laffite achieved this in 1981.

-Just two of the past eight Canadian Grands Prix haven’t been won from pole (2014 and 2019).
+Just two of the past nine Canadian Grands Prix haven’t been won from pole (2014 and 2019).